Eat healthy this lockdown. Know about some of our Millets and its benefits.

 - Kodo millet is rich in vitamin B especially niacin, pyridoxine, and folic acid as well as minerals such as calcium, iron, potassium, magnesium, and zinc.

 - It contains a high amount of lecithin and is excellent for strengthening the nervous system.

 - It is the richest source of crude fiber and iron.

 - Its grains possess other functional constituents i.e., Gamma-aminobutyric acid (GABA) and Beta-glucan, used as antioxidants and in reducing blood lipid levels.

 - It has high antioxidant activities.

 - It contains about 38% of dietary fiber.

 - It contains the highest amount of proteins (12.5%).

 - The Health benefits of proso millet come from its unique properties.
 It has significant amounts of carbohydrates and fatty acids.

-- It is a cheaper source of manganese as compared to other conventional sources like spices and nuts.
+- It is a cheaper source of manganese when compared to other conventional sources like spices and nuts.

 - It contains high amounts of calcium which is essential for bone growth and maintenance.